-INACTIVE POST – For a Limited Time Only: Looking for Work (2020 edition)
+INACTIVE POST - Looking for Work (2022 edition)

 This is no longer an active post.
 I accepted a job offer and am no longer looking for work.
 I am leaving the post up for archival purposes

-For a limited time only, I am on the market for a new job.
-Last time I was looking for work, I wrote a sort of reverse job posting that helped me reflect on what I was looking for and communicate it to people who might want to work with me.
-It was pretty successful, so I am trying it again.
+I will continue to use my reverse job posting approach this time around, since it worked well for me last time (see previous posts for context).
+It helps me reflect on what I am looking for and communicate it to people who want to work with me.
 Please take a look and get in touch if you think I would be a good fit for your organization and vice versa.

 I am currently based in Portland, OR and plan to stay.
-I am exclusively looking for jobs that will allow me to work remotely with zero travel for the foreseeable future.
-I will consider going into an office or occasionally traveling for work again when the global health situation is dramatically improved (timeline unknown).
+I am exclusively looking for jobs that will allow me to work remotely with zero expectations of travel, going into an office, or other in person meetings.

-Frontend web development excites me because I get to consider a lot of different problems (design, UX, performance, accessibility, and so much more) while getting to write code and fight for a great experience for users.
+Frontend web development excites me because I get to consider a lot of different problems (design, UX, performance, accessibility, tooling, and so much more) while getting to write code and fight for a great experience for users.
 I am comfortable diving deeper into the stack as part of my job, but frontend is my happy place.
-My next job does not need to be 100% frontend, but I want it to be something I regularly work on.

-I spent the last five years focused on React development in ES6, but I am very open to learning and working with other frontend technologies.
+Over the last several years, I spent most of my time working in React using ES6 and TypeScript and some time with Node building CLIs and other developer tooling.
 My backend experience includes a smattering of Node, Ruby on Rails, and Java.
 I have many years of experience shipping large, complex, cross-team projects.
 I am known for my pragmatism, and people that work with me trust me to make good decisions that balance technical quality and business needs.

 In addition to my strong technical skills, I bring a wealth of non-technical skills to the table that I developed over my years as an architect, tech lead, mentor, and contributor to the tech community.
 I am known for my writing and public speaking.
 I spearheaded mentoring, coaching, and training in my workplaces and tech communities.